-Can I register for 3 graduate economic courses in winter quarter?
+Can I register for 3 graduate economic courses in winter quarter

-Yes.
-To continue with the first year PhD sequence in Price Theory, Theory of Income or Empirical Analysis in January, you must have earned a B+ or above in the same sequence in the fall.
+Yes, noting that continuing with the first year PhD sequence in Price Theory, Theory of Income or Empirical Analysis in January, you must have earned a B+ or above in the same sequence in the fall.

 MA Thesis Requirement